 If there's one thing I love about cold weather, it's soup!
-Read on to find the 25 soup recipes I'll be making all fall and winter long.
+Read on to find over 30 easy soup recipes I'll be making all fall and winter long.

-If you’ve been following the blog for a while, you know that I love soup recipes.
-Actually, that’s an understatement.
-I simply adore soup.
+Soup season is here!
+There’s a lot to love about fall – beautiful weather, changing leaves, cozy baked goods and hot drinks – but the soup recipes are hands down my favorite part.
+I adore soup.
 I love making it, I love eating it, and I love packing up the leftovers so that I can enjoy it again the next day.
 When I’m stressed, I turn to soup because I find it meditative to cook.
 When I’m snowed in, I turn to it because I keep a stash stored away in my freezer.
-And when I’m in need of a healthy reset after a vacation, I turn to it because it just makes me feel good inside.
-So without further ado – here are my 21 favorite soup recipes for warming up all fall and winter long:
+And when I’m in need of a healthy reset, I turn to it because it just makes me feel good inside.

 1. Season to taste.
 Raw vegetable ingredients need seasoning, and vegetable broths vary in salt level.
 If your soup is bland, don’t hesitate to add generous pinches of salt and lots of fresh black pepper.
 Taste as you go!